May I Pease See Your Museum

 That’s because I don’t have anything to say about it.
 There is no information online anywhere at all and the signage at the museum was sparse to say the least.
 But, in a way, I love these oddball unknown little museums… But they also make me wonder.

 They make me wonder how many other museums are “hidden” away in various libraries around the state.
-I never would have ever known about the little museum in the Plainville Library (immortalized by the Connecticut Magazine article about CTMQ) were it not for a reader alerting me to its existence.
-I happened to come across this one one day while skimming Gerry Dougherty’s site and noticing the word “Museum” incongruously with a library.
+I never would have ever known about the little museum in the Plainville Library were it not for a reader alerting me to its existence.
+I happened to come across this one one day while skimming Gerry Dougherty’s wonderful photos and noticing the word “Museum” incongruously with a library.
 His pictures were all I had to go on – but that was enough to get me there.

 Located in the Douglas Library right on Route 44 in Canaan, the little museum even warrants marquee signage out front!
 The Douglas Library itself is a small old house, but not without a ton of charm.

 We parked and entered and Damian immediately gravitated towards the one computer in the whole library – but it was occupied and besides, we weren’t here to play computer games.
 We told Damian there were more computers upstairs which convinced him to come with us to the computer-less Pease Museum.
-Hey man, I’d lie to him even if he didn’t have special needs.
-It’s just easier.
+Lying to your children is Parenting 101.

-Once upstairs in the museum, such as it is, is spread out over several rooms and anterooms.
+Once upstairs in the museum, we found its contents were spread out over several rooms and anterooms.
 So, you’re asking, what is this place?

 In the main room, the specimens are arranged by logical taxonomy for the most part:

 Interesting pheasant note #1: I take a walk whenever I can during lunch at work.
 I work next to some tobacco fields, a large marsh, and a decent tract of woods.
 As a result, I get to see some wildlife fairly frequently.
-In fact, we have a neighborhood bobcat which I’ve had the pleasure of watching (no picture as of now) up close.
-A few days later, I saw this guy:
+I took this picture on one of my walks:

 Something tells me if this thing let me take this picture, it won’t last too long with Mr. Bobcat around.